mobiusAMM/mobius-governance/README.md

 ### Initial setup
 1. Run the command `yarn` to install all dependencies.
+2. Run the command `yarn hardhat compile` to compile the contracts and generate the artifacts necessary to interact with the deployed instances.
-2. Rename `.env.example` to `.env` and enter your own seed phrase.
+3. Rename `.env.example` to `.env` and enter your own seed phrase.
-3. In the file `hardhat.config.ts`, specify which accounts to use by changing the value for deployer.
+4. In the file `hardhat.config.ts`, specify which derivation path is used by changing the path property for the accounts variable.
+For metamask and similar ethereum wallets, leaving the path commented out is sufficent.
+For Celo based wallets such as Valora and Celo extension wallet, the derivation path must be changed to `m/44'/52752'/0'/0`.
+You can also change which account to use by changing the value for deployer.

 ### Deploying the contracts
 All the deployments are done in the `deploy/001_init.ts` file.
-1. Run the command `yarn hardhat deploy --network celo` to compile and deploy the governance contracts.
+1. Run the command `yarn hardhat deploy --network celo` to deploy the governance contracts.

 ### Submitting a proposal
 Proposals can be submitted directly using the script `scripts/submitProposal.ts`.
 Submitters must meet the proposal threshold of votes in order to submit a proposal.
 Proposals need to be carefully constructed to ensure they do what is intended and don't revert.
 There are five things that need to be filled out as part of a proposal (description, value, signature, data, target).
 The file currently contains an example proposal.